 (3E) The dice rolling program I wrote (submitted by request) via reddit.com System Reference Document v3.5 The System Reference Document is a comprehensive toolbox consisting of rules, races, classes, feats, skills, various systems, spells, magic items, and monsters compatible with the d20 System version of Dungeons & Dragons and various other roleplaying games from Wizards of the Coast.
 You may consider this material Open Game Content under the Open Game License, and may use modify, and distribute it.
 Legal Disclaimer This SRD site is non-commercial and we don't make any money from putting it together.
-It is in no way approved by, sponsored by, or affiliated with Wizards of the Coast, Inc. This SRD site Requires the use of the Dungeons & Dragons Player's Handbook, Third Edition, published by Wizards of the Coast, Inc. Dungeons & Dragons(r) and the d20 system are registered trademarks of Wizards of the Coast, Inc. in the United States and other countries and are used with permission.
-For rules questions, please consult the FAQ.
+This SRD site Requires the use of the Dungeons & Dragons Player's Handbook, Third Edition, published by Wizards of the Coast, Inc. Dungeons & Dragons(r) and the d20 system are registered trademarks of Wizards of the Coast, Inc. in the United States and other countries and are used with permission. 'd20 System' and the 'd20 System' logo are trademarks of Wizards of the Coast, Inc. and are used according to the terms of the d20 System License version 5.0.
 Recent Update - 17th of August 2008

 Conditions - PFBeginner Conditions are effects that happen to characters and monsters, like being deafened by a loud noise, entangled by a giant spider’s web, fatigued from a long day of work, or sickened by poison or disease.
 This section explains the rules for these conditions and things that may cause them.
 If more than one condition affects a character, apply them all.